tidepool-org/data-model/device-data/types/cgmSettings/dexcom.md

 <!-- start editable commentary on type -->

 This is the Tidepool data type to represent CGM settings at a given point in time, usually the time of an upload of data from the device.
-Most CGM-receiving devices do **not**, unfortunately, keep a historical record of all CGM settings <!-- Edit by Eden -->when a change in settings is made, with the exception of Dexcom dedicated hardware receivers.
-The safest assumption is that the `time` on each `cgmSettings` object simply represents *a (single)* time when the settings were <!-- Edit by Eden -->in effect, not the first moment when the settings were <!-- Edit by Eden -->put into effect.
+Most CGM-receiving devices do **not**, unfortunately, keep a historical record of all CGM settings when a change in settings is made, with the exception of Dexcom dedicated hardware receivers.
+The safest assumption is that the `time` on each `cgmSettings` object simply represents *a (single)* time when the settings were in effect, not the first moment when the settings were put into effect.

 <!-- end editable commentary on type -->